Pothulapati/gsoc-meta-linkerd/README.md

 ## Contributions to Linkerd

-I also kept contributing to Linkerd i.e solving small issues and adding small scale features so that I don't get struck on a single thing.
+Throughout the GSoC period, I also kept my contributions up to Linkerd solving issues ranging from small bug fixes to small scale features.

 ### Blog Posts